 Pathfinders follows the BSA National program for the Boy Scout resident camp first-time camper program.
 The Pathfinders program is fun, with lots of exciting activities that each Scout to be an active member of his troop and patrol, hands on outdoor skills training, and the opportunity to advance in rank.

-Merit Badges: requirements for Tenderfoot, 2nd class
+Focus: requirements for Tenderfoot, 2nd class